Free AI Visibility + Awareness score

 Large language models like GPT-4 are trained on enormous datasets of web content.
 When they encounter a query like “who is a good personal injury lawyer in Mississauga,” they do not conduct a live search and evaluate firms in real time.
 Instead, they draw on patterns in their training data to generate a response.

 They come from independent voices.
 When a Reddit user in r/ottawa says “I had a great experience with [practice],” the model treats that as a trusted signal because it was not written by the business itself.
 AI models are trained to discount self-promotional content and reward independent corroboration.
-A single thoughtful Reddit answer naming your practice carries more AI weight than a dozen pages of marketing copy on your own site.
+A single thoughtful Reddit answer naming your practice carries more weight with AI than a dozen pages of marketing copy on your own site.

 FAQ pages directly answer questions.
 A well-written FAQ page has Q&A pairs that look like the very queries people type into ChatGPT.
 If your FAQ answers the exact question someone is asking, your business becomes the source AI cites.
 It is that simple.